 Depending on how important these features are to you, the value between each model may vary.

 One note, the D3 does have a certain level of upgradability.
 The “Ultra-Performance” filters that comes with the Botvac D5 can also be used with the Botvac D3, even through the D3 comes with “Standard” filters.
 The same can be said for the boundary markers.
 Since they have the same software, the D3 can recognize these markers, it is just not included in the initial purchase of the D3.

-With the cost of upgraded filters and boundary markers, that narrows the gap in price between these two products to around $50.
+With the cost of upgraded filters and boundary markers, that narrows the gap in price between these two products.
 This basically equates to the value of the longer run time.
-Is an extra 30 minutes of run time and larger overall square footage coverage worth 50 bucks?
+Is an extra 30 minutes of run time and larger overall square footage coverage worth the extra cost?